-- an up-to-date first aid book examples include: - o First aid: Responding to Emergencies, Australian Red Cross - o Australian First Aid, St John Ambulance Australia (current edition) - o Staying Alive, St John Ambulance Australia, (current edition) - wound cleaning equipment - o gauze swabs: 100 of 7.5 cm x 7.5 cm divided into small individual packets of five - o sterile saline ampoules: 12 x 15 ml and 12 x 30 ml - o disposable towels for cleaning dirt from skin surrounding a wound - wound dressing equipment - o sterile, non-adhesive dressings, individually packed: eight 5 cm x 5 cm, four 7.5 m x 7.5 m, four 10 cm x 10 cm for larger wounds - o combine pads: twelve 10 cm x 10 cm for bleeding wounds - o non-allergenic plain adhesive strips, without antiseptic on the dressing, for smaller cuts and grazes - o steri-strips for holding deep cuts together in preparation for stitching - o non-allergenic paper type tape, width 2.5 cm-5 cm, for attaching dressings - conforming bandages for attaching dressings in the absence of tape or in the case of extremely sensitive skin - o six sterile eye pads, individually packed - bandages - o four six triangular bandages, for slings, pads for bleeding or attaching lotions and ointments

-- dressings, splints, etc. - o conforming bandages: two of 2.5 cm, two of 5 cm, six of 7.5 cm and two of 10 cm these may be used to hold dressings in place or for support in the case of soft tissue injuries

-- o cuts and abrasions should be cleaned initially under running water followed by deeper and more serious wounds being cleaned with sterile saline prior to dressing.
-Antiseptics are not recommended - o any sun screen, with a sun protection factor of approximately 30+ - o single use sterile saline ampoules for the irrigation of eyes - o creams and lotions, other than those in aqueous or gel form, are not recommended in the first aid treatment of wounds or burns - o asthma equipment (which should be in all major portable kits, camping kits, sports kits, etc.) - o blue reliever puffer (e.g. Ventolin) that is in date - o spacer device - alcohol wipes
+- an up-to-date first aid book examples include: - First aid: Responding to Emergencies, Australian Red Cross - Australian First Aid, St John Ambulance Australia (current edition) - Staying Alive, St John Ambulance Australia, (current edition) - wound cleaning equipment - o gauze swabs: 100 of 7.5 cm x 7.5 cm divided into small individual packets of five - sterile saline ampoules: 12 x 15 ml and 12 x 30 ml - o disposable towels for cleaning dirt from skin surrounding a wound - wound dressing equipment - sterile, non-adhesive dressings, individually packed: eight 5 cm x 5 cm, four 7.5 m x 7.5 m, four 10 cm x 10 cm for larger wounds - \circ combine pads: twelve 10 cm x 10 cm for bleeding wounds - \circ non-allergenic plain adhesive strips, without antiseptic on the dressing, for smaller cuts and grazes - steri-strips for holding deep cuts together in preparation for stitching - o non-allergenic paper type tape, width 2.5 cm-5 cm, for attaching dressings - \circ conforming bandages for attaching dressings in the absence of tape or in the case of extremely sensitive skin - o six sterile eye pads, individually packed - bandages - o six triangular bandages, for slings, pads for bleeding or attaching dressings, splints, etc. - $\circ~$ conforming bandages: two of 2.5 cm, two of 5 cm, six of 7.5 cm and two of 10 cm these may be used to hold dressings in place or for support in the case of soft tissue injuries - lotions and ointments - cuts and abrasions should be cleaned initially under running water followed by deeper and more serious wounds being cleaned with sterile saline prior to dressing.
+Antiseptics are not recommended - \circ single use sterile saline ampoules for the irrigation of eyes - creams and lotions, other than those in aqueous or gel form, are not recommended in the first aid treatment of wounds or burns - asthma equipment (which should be in all major portable kits, camping kits, sports kits, etc.) - blue reliever puffer (e.g. Ventolin) that is in date - o spacer device - o alcohol wipes